MikkelSchubert/adapterremoval/docs/manpage.rst

 	Output file to which containing paired reads for which the mate has been discarded.
 Default filename is 'basename.singleton.truncated'.

-.. option:: --outputcollapsed file
+.. option:: --outputmerged file

-	If --collapsed is set, contains overlapping mate-pairs which have been merged into a single read.
+	If --merged is set, contains overlapping mate-pairs which have been merged into a single read.
 This does not include which have subsequently been trimmed due to low-quality or ambiguous nucleotides.
-Default filename is 'basename.collapsed'
+Default filename is 'basename.merged'

 .. option:: --discarded file